yundaehyuck/project-public-code/README.md

 6.Deep learning trend search
 ------

-This directory is for deep learning trend work.
+This directory is for deep learning trend work./n
 It has a base code for a paper, and my experiment and application using base code.

 -2021/08